 The decimation of America’s public sector and its national industries in cynical programmes of privatization and globalization, as well as the hollowing out of American society by the depletion of support and services for its most vulnerable, have reduced American democracy to being a lifeless shadow of its imagined self.
 As Peter Fairman shows, while the Reagan administration pushed privatization forward as an overt political ideology, Clinton sold the privatization as a politically neutral management reform.
 Neoliberal devastation his has been a bipartisan adventure.

 As Higdon and Huff go on to say, “Democracy ceases to exist unless the citizenry participates in and respects the process, put its faith in and defends public institutions, accepts verifiable electoral results, and attains the critical thinking and media literacy skills necessary to make well informed and sophisticated decisions.”
-While the United States of America is our case-in-point, I believe that this is the situation in numerous other failing democracies across the world.
+While the United States of America is our case-in-point, I believe that these criteria are not met in numerous other failing democracies across the world.